MrBounty/PZ-UI_API/UI functions.md

 UI:close()                      -- Hide the UI
 UI:toggle()                     -- toggle the UI

+UI:isSubOf(UI2)                 -- If the UI is a sub UI.
+Like that if the parent is close, the sub UI is close too.
+And you can acces the parentUI with the variable

 UI:nextLine()                   -- To jump to an other line

 UI:isVisible()                  -- To know if the player see the UI